juxor/afaq/markdown/secH3.md

 Trotsky) may quote these comments, fewer apply them to their own ideology or actions (again, like Trotsky).

-This can be seen from the almost ritualistic way many Marxists response to anarchist (or other) criticisms of their ideas.
+This can be seen from the almost ritualistic way many Marxists respond to anarchist (or other) criticisms of their ideas.
 When they complain that anarchists _"selectively"_ quote from the leading proponents of Marxism, they are usually at pains to point people to some document which they have selected as being more _"representative"_ of their tradition.
 Leninists usually point to Lenin's **State and Revolution**, for example, for a vision of what Lenin _"really"_ wanted.
-To this anarchists reply by, as we discussed in [section H.1.7](secH1.html#sech17), pointing out that much of that passes for 'Marxism' in **State and Revolution** is anarchist and, equally important, it was not applied in practice.
+To this anarchists reply by, as we discussed in [section H.1.7](secH1.html#sech17), pointing out that much of what passes for 'Marxism' in **State and Revolution** is anarchist and, equally important, it was not applied in practice.
 This explains an apparent contradiction.
 Leninists point to the Russian Revolution as evidence for the democratic nature of their